Tomoki-YAMASHITA/CrySPY/README.md

 # CrySPY
 CrySPY is a crystal structure prediction tool written in Python.

+You can automatically do the following things with CrySPY.
+* Structure generation
+* Submitting jobs for structure optimization
+* Collecting data for structure optimization
+* Selecting candidates using machine learning

+You can also use CrySPY partly for the purpose of only struture generation and descriptor calculation for crystal structures.

 ## Latest version
 version 0.7.0 (2018 December 5)